 Interns receive a stipend of $350 per week.
 Academic credit for the internship is arranged between interns and their colleges.

 At the end of each year's legislative session, Verizon Communications offers a $3,000 scholarship to the outstanding intern from each of the four caucuses.
-Additionally, a $1,000 scholarship from the Rick Gudal Public Service Scholarship Fund is awarded each year to the intern who best exemplifies the public service legacy and love of education of former Senate Democratic staffer Rick Gudal.
+Additionally, a $1,000 scholarship from the Rick Gudal Public Service Scholarship Fund is awarded each year to the Senate intern who best exemplifies the public service legacy and love of education of former Senate Democratic staffer Rick Gudal.